vedant-insights/Amazon-Sales-Analysis/README.md

 * Observed pricing patterns affecting sales
 * Found trends in customer purchasing behavior

+## 📊 Visualizations

+### Sales Distribution
+images/Screenshot 2026-04-05 075314.png, Screenshot 2026-04-05 075300.png

+This visualization shows the overall distribution of sales across different products.
+It helps identify which products generate the highest revenue and highlights the presence of any outliers or skewness in sales patterns.

 ## How to Run

 1. Download the `.ipynb` file